Majestic-12/Guidelines/README.md

-# Guidelines

 General Principles
 ============

 **Clarity**

-###### It is good to be both clear and brief as possible, but clarity shouldn’t suffer because of brevity:
+It is good to be both clear and brief as possible, but clarity shouldn’t suffer because of brevity:

 Code | Commentary
 ------------ |-----